navid-ahrary/AZ-104/az-204/07-cosmos.md

 Data is stored on one or more servers called partitions.
 To increase partitions, you increase throughput, or they grow automatically as storage increases.
 This relationship provides a virtually unlimited amount of throughput and storage for a container.

 When you create a container, you need to supply a partition key.
 The partition key is a property that you select from your items to help Azure Cosmos DB distribute the data efficiently across partitions.
 Azure Cosmos DB uses the value of this property to route data to the appropriate partition to be written, updated, or deleted.
-You can also use the partition key in the WHERE clause in queries for efficient data retrieval.
+You can also use the partition key in the WHERE clause in queries for efficient data retrieval. __It's like primary key in RDBS__.

 The underlying storage mechanism for data in Azure Cosmos DB is called a physical partition.
 Physical partitions can have a throughput amount up to 10,000 Request Units per second, and they can store up to 50 GB of data.
 Azure Cosmos DB abstracts this partitioning concept with a logical partition, which can store up to 20 GB of data.